 We are exposed to market risks primarily from interest rate risk fluctuations.
-We have investments in U.S. Treasury Bills that have fixed interest rates for which changes in interest rates generally affect the fair value of the investment, but not the earnings or cash flows.
-A hypothetical 100 basis point increase in interest rates would result in a decrease of \$0.1 million in the market value of these investments as of September 30, 2023.
+We have investments in short-term U.S. Treasury Bills that have fixed interest rates for which changes in interest rates generally affect the fair value of the investment, but not the earnings or cash flows.
+A hypothetical 100 basis point increase in interest rates would result in a decrease of less than \$0.1 million in the market value of these investments as of September 30, 2023 March 31, 2024.
 Any realized gain or loss resulting from such interest rate changes would only occur if we sold the investments prior to maturity or if a decline in their value is determined to be related to credit loss.

-We have exposure to credit risk associated with our Securities and these instruments are subject to price fluctuations as a result of changes in the financial market's assessment of issuer credit quality, increases in delinquency and default rates, changes in prevailing interest rates and other economic factors.
+We have exposure historically been exposed, and in the future may again be exposed, to credit risk associated with our Securities investments classified as available-for-sale securities ("Securities") and these instruments are subject to price fluctuations as a result of changes in the financial market's assessment of issuer credit quality, increases in delinquency and default rates, changes in prevailing interest rates and other economic factors.
 A downgrade of the U.S. government's credit rating may also decrease the value of our Securities.
+As

-As of September 30, 2023, all of our Securities were rated AA or better.
+Some of September 30, 2023, all of our Securities were rated AA or better.